Ardrasal/GeoData-Django/README.md

 "

     Create GeoJSON file https://pypi.org/project/geojson/
-        In my Quizzer group project, I used this command to create a json file from data quizzes I had created in my database.
+        In my Quizzer group project, I used a dumpdata command to create a json file from data quizzes I had created in my database.
 Then had my teammates drop their databases and run command so they would have identical sample data: [$ psql][DROP DATABASE flashcards][createdb flashcards][control-D to exit][$ ./manage.py loaddata sample_data.json]

-        Figure out how to transfer ID & latlong data to GeoJSON.
+        Researched and found that dumpdata command only creates JSON, not GeoJSON.

+        It can be done with GeoPandas -> GeoJSON

 4) Finish Django REST Framework buildout